From our Family Shareholders

 - the opportunity to make our brands truly global by reaching more consumers worldwide.

-- the opportunity to develop new & innovative segments such as ready-to-eat meals, frozen foods, foods on-the-go and foodservice solutions that better address the needs of new consumers.
+- the opportunity to develop new & innovative segments such as ready-to-eat meals, frozen foods, food on-the-go and food service solutions that better address the needs of new consumers.

-- the new opportunities that will be brought about by the next big wave of massive investment in infrastructure in ASEAN (Association of Southeast Asian Nations)in the next 10 years.
+- the enew opportunities that will be brought about by the next big wave of massive investment in infrastructure in ASEAN in the next ten years.